D.I.C.E. Award for Role-Playing Game of the Year

 The D.I.C.E.
 Award for Role-Playing Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 "This award honors a title, single-player or multi-player, where an individual assumes the role of one or more characters and develops those characters in terms of abilities, statistics, and/or traits as the game progresses.
 Gameplay involves exploring, acquiring resources, solving puzzles, and interacting with player or non-player characters in the persistent world.
 Through the player's actions, his/her virtual characters' statistics or traits demonstrably evolve throughout the game".
 All active creative/technical, business, and affiliate members of the Academy are qualified to vote for this category.
 The award initially had separate awards for console games and computer games at the 1st Annual Interactive Achievement Awards in 1998, with the first winners being Final Fantasy VII for console and Dungeon Keeper for computer.
 Throughout the history of this category, there have been numerous mergers and changes for role-playing related games.
 The current version was established at the 21st Annual D.I.C.E.
 Awards in 2018, which was awarded to Nier: Automata.

-The award's most recent winner is Metaphor: ReFantazio, developed by Studio Zero and published by Atlus.
+The award's most recent winner is Clair Obscur: Expedition 33, developed by Sandfall Interactive and published by Kepler Interactive.